fixie-ai/ai-jsx/packages/docs/docs/guides/brand-new.md

 # Guide for AI Newcomers

 Large Language Models (LLMs) are powerful tools, representing a paradigm shift in how we build and use software.
-Machines now have the ability to reason and understand natural language and code.
+Machines now have the ability to reason, understand natural language, and code.
 We predict over the coming years, incumbents will be either remake themselves, or be disrupted by AI-native products and platforms.

 Just like in other types of programming, you can often get by with a simple solution until you need the heavier-duty tools.
 There are many techniques and concepts in AI programming, but you can make something useful without knowing them all.